kamlesh-microsoft/msteams-app-rewardsandrecognition/Wiki/Deployment-Guide.md

 2. Click on "New registration", and create an Azure AD application.

-1.  **Name**: The name of your Teams app - if you are following the template for a default deployment, we recommend "Reward and Recognition".
+1.  **Name**: The name of your Teams app - if you are following the template for a default deployment, we recommend "Awardster".

 2.  **Supported account types**: Select "Accounts in any organizational directory"